- Pros: Sales synced across channels. Custom checkout. No lock-in. Pre-certified terminals reduce hassle.

 Terminal for Stripe and WooCommerce, by Arcane Strategies: Plugin for WooCommerce merchants for accepting in-person payments through BBPOS WisePOS E without an app or BBPOS WisePad 3 with a mobile app.

-Other Stripe-compatible apps from third parties appear to work with Stripe Terminal, but only the US card reader models.
-We know that Collect for Stripe still only works with BBPOS Chipper 2X BT, whereas Vēmos and Nomod have not confirmed compatibility with UK Stripe readers.
+Other Stripe-compatible apps from third parties appear to work with Stripe Terminal, but sometimes only a US card reader model.

-Apart from that, popular POS systems may also integrate with Stripe Terminal (for instance, Lightspeed), so it’s worth checking with your POS provider if they can support or set this up for you.
+Apart from that, popular POS systems may also integrate with Stripe Terminal, so it’s worth checking with your POS provider if they can set this up for you.

 Reports and admin features